pioneo/ios-sjjv-methodikum/README.md

     <br> The Model component encapsules all the Methodikum specific data models.
 - **Backend**
     <br> The Backend component encapsules all the relevant network logic to synchronize data with the Methodikum Backend.
+- **SUI**
+    <br> The UI component encapsules a set of basic UI elements, which can be used in other components to avoid redundant UI implementations as much as possible.

 ## Author